The Harsh Business Realities of Peek-a-Boo

 —Lisa Simpson, The Simpsons

-Like most engineering disciplines — indeed, most human endeavors — the economic side of Peek-a-Boo is an intertwined set of delicate balancing acts.
+Like most engineering disciplines — indeed, most human endeavors — the economic side of a Clarkwood Software product (consider Peek-a-Boo, Flowing Pennies, or Multisite for iWeb) is an intertwined set of delicate balancing acts.
 Many developers of many products have grappled with every conceivable detail of pricing, security against piracy, reminder mechanisms, and the logistics of “unlocking” or personalizing a piece of software.
 All of these issues, which I’ll explore individually later, can be boiled down to a simple bargain:

-You deserve the chance to test Peek-a-Boo fairly.
-In return,
+You deserve the chance to test a Clarkwood Software product fairly.

 Pricing